Retail EDI Glossary

 Big-box store

-A large retail store whose physical layout resembles a large square or box when seen from above.
-A big-box store is characterized by a large amount of floor space (generally more than 50,000 square feet), a wide array of items available for sale, and its location in suburban areas.
+A large retail store with a physical layout that resembles a large square or box.
+Has a large amount of floor space (generally more than 50,000 square feet), a wide array of items available for sale and a location in suburban areas.
 Big-box stores often can offer lower prices because they buy products in high volume.
-Also called supercenter, superstore or megacenter.

 Blackout

-The timeframe in which changes are not allowed.
-Typically refers to system or process changes not allowed during critical high traffic or selling periods (i.e. holidays).
+A timeframe in which changes are not allowed.
+Typically refers to system or process changes not allowed during critical high traffic or selling periods (i.e., holidays).

 A long-term commitment to a supplier for material against which short-term releases will be generated to satisfy requirements.
-Often blanket orders cover only one item with predetermined delivery dates.
-Shipments do not normally occur against the blanket order but managed by release orders.
+Often blanket orders cover only one item, with predetermined delivery dates.
+Shipments do not normally occur against the blanket order, but are managed by release orders.

 Brick-and-mortar